sunjeevg97/EasyTutor/README.md

 # EasyTutor
-seemlessly connecting students with tutors in their area
+seamlessly connecting students with tutors in their area